MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/sign-in-sign-out.md

 The verb form is two words, *sign in* or *sign out.* Avoid using as a noun or adjective (*sign-in, sign-out*).
 Instead, talk about what the customer needs to do.

+**Examples**
-**Examples**</br>Enter your password to sign in.</br>Some networks can be set up to remember your username and password.</br>After an extended period without activity, the network will sign you out automatically.
+Enter your password to sign in.
+Some networks can be set up to remember your username and password.
+After an extended period without activity, the network will sign you out automatically.

 **See also** [connect](/style-guide/a-z-word-list-term-collections/c/connect)